alteryx/predict-customer-churn/README.md

   * Use a pre-built solution with common libraries
   * Optimize model in line with business objectives

-Machine learning currently is an ad-hoc process requiring a custom solution to be built for each problem.
-Even for the same dataset, a slightly different prediction problem requires a solution to be built from scratch.
+Machine learning currently is an ad-hoc process requiring a custom solution for each problem.
+Even for the same dataset, a slightly different prediction problem requires an entire pipeline built from scratch.
 This has made it too difficult for many companies to take advantage of the benefits of machine learning.
-A standardized procedure will make it easier to solve meaningful problems with machine learning, allowing an application of this transformative technology to a wider range of use-cases.
+The standardized procedure presented here will make it easier to solve meaningful problemswith machine learning, allowing more companies to harness this transformative technology.

+# Application to Customer Churn

+The notebooks in this repository document a step-by-step application of the framework to a real-world use case and dataset - predicting customer churn.
+This is a critical need for subscription-based businesses and an ideal application of machine learning.

+The dataset is provided by KKBOX, Asia's largest music streaming service, and can be downloaded [here](https://www.kaggle.com/c/kkbox-churn-prediction-challenge/data).

+Within the overall scaffolding, several standard data science toolboxes are used to solve the problem:

+* Featuretools: automated feature engineering
+* Pandas: data munging and engineering
+* Scikit-Learn: standard machine learning algorithms
+* Apache Spark with PySpark: Running comptutations in parallel
+* TPOT (Tree-based Pipeline Optimization Tool): model optimization using genetic algorithms

 # Results

-The notebooks document a step-by-step application of the framework to a real-world use case and dataset - predicting customer churn.
-This is a critical need for subscription-based businesses and an ideal application of machine learning.

 The final results comparing several models are shown below: